amzn/amzn-drivers/kernel/linux/ena/README.rst

 AF XDP Native Support (zero copy)
 ---------------------------------

-ENA driver supports native AF XDP (zero copy), however the feature is still experimental.
+ENA driver supports native AF XDP (zero copy).
+To make a channel (TX/RX queue pair) zero copy, its index should meet the following criteria:

-Please follow https://github.com/amzn/amzn-drivers/issues/221 for possible mitigations to issues.
+- It has to be within the bounds of the configured channels.
+- It has to be smaller than *half* of the maximum channel number.
+E.g. if an instance supports a maximum of 32 channels, zero-copy channels can be configured on channels 0 through 15.

+Both the currently configured channels and the maximum available for the instance can be queried using :code:`ethtool -l`.